 Seal Beach National Wildlife Refuge, National Wildlife Refuge in Orange County, United States.

-Seal Beach National Wildlife Refuge is a protected area on the Pacific coast of California featuring coastal salt marshes, tidal channels, and mudflats.
-The site encompasses around 965 acres of wetlands extending along the shoreline.
+Seal Beach National Wildlife Refuge is a protected wetland area on the southern California coast in Orange County, made up of coastal salt marshes, tidal channels, and mudflats.
+The refuge sits entirely within an active naval base, which sets it apart from most other wildlife areas open to the public.

 The refuge provides habitat for three endangered species: California clapper rail, California least tern, and Belding's Savannah sparrow.
 Visitors can observe these rare birds during guided tours.